Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/sr-cluster-ssl-protocol.md

-# Connect to Schema Registry cluster with SSL protocol
+# Connect to schema registry cluster with SSL protocol

-This section provides information on connecting a Schema Registry cluster using the SSL protocol.
-Klaw connects to the Schema Registry over the REST protocol.
+This section provides information on connecting a schema registry cluster using the SSL protocol.
+Klaw connects to the schema registry over the REST protocol.

 ## Prerequisite